AndoniData/AndoniData/README.md

 ---

-⭐ _Always open to collaborating on data engineering, pipeline automation, and scalable data solutions!_
+⭐ _Always open to collaborating on data engineering, pipeline automation, and scalable cloud-native data solutions!_

 <!---
 AndoniData/AndoniData is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->